Prostitution in Germany: Football World Cup 2006

 Officials speculated that up to 40,000 illegal sex workers, mainly from Eastern European countries, would enter Germany for the Football World Cup, held in Germany in the summer of 2006.
 Women and church groups were planning a "Red card to forced prostitution" campaign with the aim of alerting World Cup visitors to the existence of forced sex trafficking.
 They asked for support from the national football team and the national football organization but were initially rebuffed.
 In March 2006, the president of the German football federation turned around and agreed to support a campaign named "Final Whistle – Stop Forced Prostitution".
 The Parliamentary Assembly of the Council of Europe (PACE), the Nordic Council and Amnesty International also expressed concern over an increase in the trafficking of women and forced sex trafficking up to and during the World Cup.

 In March 2006, the campaign "Responsible John.
 Prostitution without compulsion and violence" was started by the government of Berlin.
 It provides a list of signs of forced sex trafficking and urges sex workers' customers to call a hotline if they spot one of those signs.

 In April 2006, an advertisement for the Pascha brothel in Cologne that featured a several story-high image of a half-naked young woman with the flags of 2006 FIFA World Cup countries sparked outrage after Muslims were offended by the inclusion of the Saudi Arabian and Iranian flags.
 Pascha's owner, Armin Lobscheid, said a group of Muslims had threatened violence over the advertisement, and he blacked out the two flags.
 The Tunisian flag that features the Muslim crescent remained on the advertisement.

 On 30 June 2006, The New York Times reported that the expected increase in prostitution activity around the World Cup had not taken place.
 This was confirmed by the 2006 BKA report on human trafficking, which reported only five cases of human trafficking related to the World Cup.

 COVID-19 pandemic

 Social distancing as a preventative measure during the initial phase of the COVID-19 pandemic in Germany caused a marked reduction in the number of visitors to brothels, some operators reporting a 50% reduction in business.
 Several federal states ordered entertainment venues to close on 14 March 2020, followed by the Central Government ordering a nationwide closure on 22 March 2020.
 (Brothels are classed as entertainment venues in Germany.)

-According to Susanne Bleier Wilp of the Association for Erotic and Sexual Services Providers lobby group in Berlin, 80% of the prostitutes working in Germany are foreign, mainly from Bulgaria, Romania, Poland, and Ukraine.
+According to Susanne Bleier Wilp of the Association for Erotic and Sexual Services Providers lobby group in Berlin, 80% of the prostitutes working in Germany at the time were foreign, mainly from Bulgaria, Romania, Poland, and Ukraine.
 Many of them lived in the brothels.
-Whilst most have returned to their home countries, some had been made homeless by the brothel closures.
+Whilst most returned to their home countries, some were made homeless by the brothel closures.